Residency & Who Qualifies

 To be eligible to petition for residency as an adult you must be:

-- Living in Colorado for 12 consecutive months prior to the first day of classes
+- Living in Colorado for a minimum of 12 months prior to the first day of classes;

 You must also be one of the following:

 - Undergraduate student at least 23 years of age prior to the first day of classes.